-The P-40 crashing in the flight line was an unplanned accident - it was a life-sized mockup powered by a gasoline engine turning the propeller and steered by using the wheel brakes, just like real airplanes, but was specifically designed not to fly.
-The aircraft shown was loaded with explosives which were to be detonated by radio control at a specific point down the runway.
-Stunt actors were strategically located and rehearsed in which way to run.
-However shortly after the plane began taxiing down the runway it did begin to lift off the ground and turn to the left.
-The left turn would have taken it into a group of other mockups which had also been wired with explosives, but weren't scheduled to be destroyed until later.
-The explosives in the first P-40 were detonated on the spot in order to keep it from destroying the other planes, so the explosion occurred in a location the stunt men weren't prepared for.
-When it looks like they were running for their lives, they really were.
-This special effect was filmed with multiple camera so that it could be reused in other shots in the film, as were all the major special effects.
+The P-40 crashing in the flight line was an unplanned accident.
+It was a life-sized mock-up powered by a gasoline engine turning the propeller and steered using the wheel brakes, just like a real airplane, but specifically designed not to fly.
+The aircraft shown was loaded with explosives that were to be detonated by radio control at a specific point down the runway.
+Stunt performers were strategically located and rehearsed which way to run.
+Shortly after the plane began taxiing down the runway, it began to lift off the ground and turn to the left, toward a group of other mock-ups that had also been wired with explosives, but weren't scheduled to be destroyed until later.
+The explosives in the first P-40 were detonated on the spot in order to keep it from destroying the other planes.
+The stuntmen were really running for their lives.
+The special effect was filmed with multiple cameras so it could be reused in other shots.

-The USS Phoenix, a cruiser, survived the attack on Pearl Harbor and went on to have a distinguished career in the Pacific theatre of war.
-After the war she was sold to Argentina and made world headlines when the General Belgrano, as she was re-named, was sunk by a Royal Navy submarine during the Falkland Islands War.
+The U.S.S.
+Phoenix survived the attack on Pearl Harbor and went on to have a distinguished career in the Pacific.
+After the war, she was sold to Argentina, renamed the General Belgrano, and made world headlines when a Royal Navy submarine sunk her during the Falklands War.

 Many of the replica Japanese aircraft are owned by members of the Commemorative Air Force, an organization that specializes in re-enactments and aircraft preservation.
 They are used every year in the annual CAF air show, where a re-enactment of the Pearl Harbor attack takes place.
 This has been going on since 1972.

 When Akira Kurosawa was fired from the production, the Japanese sequences were at least three weeks behind schedule.
-Elmo Williams solved the problem by hiring two Japanese directors, to head two production units, as replacements.
-Toshio Masuda would handle the dramatic scenes.
-He had directed approximately 25 features in only a decade.
-Kinji Fukasaku had experience directing large scale action scenes and scenes involving special effects.
+Producer Elmo Williams solved the problem by hiring two Japanese directors to head two production units as replacements.
+Toshio Masuda handled the dramatic scenes.
+He had directed about 25 features in a decade.
+Kinji Fukasaku had experience directing large-scale action scenes and scenes involving special effects.

 The peak filmed and pointed out by the actors as the site for the new radar antenna, where they were having trouble securing access from local forestry officials, is nowhere near Opana Point.
 The peak is actually Puu Kanehoalani on Oahu's east coast.
 It is one of the narrowest and most inaccessible peaks on the island, even for daring mountain climbers.

-The mockups of the American ships in Pearl Harbor were constructed upon ocean-going barges which were extremely expensive to rent, causing director Richard Fleischer to comment during production, "If the Japanese had attacked us with ocean-going barges, we couldn't afford to make this film!"
+The mock-ups of the American ships in Pearl Harbor were constructed upon ocean-going barges, which were extremely expensive to rent, causing Director Richard Fleischer to comment during production, "If the Japanese had attacked us with ocean-going barges, we couldn't afford to make this film!"

-The ship used to portray the USS Ward (DD-139), an updated World War I "Flush Deck" destroyer, was the USS Finch (DER-328), a highly modified World War II Edsall class destroyer escort.
+The ship used to portray the U.S.S.
+Ward (DD-139), an updated World War I "Flush Deck" destroyer, was the U.S.S.
+Finch (DER-328), a highly modified World War II Edsall-class destroyer escort.
 The Finch bears no resemblance to the Ward.

-When a large scale production about the attack on Pearl Harbor was being suggested, it was discovered that Fox had already optioned a book about the subject, Ladislas Farago's "The Broken Seal" upon which much of the script would be based.
+When a large-scale production about the attack on Pearl Harbor was being suggested, it was discovered that 20th Century Fox had already optioned a book about the subject, Ladislas Farago's "The Broken Seal", upon which much of the script would be based.